 The solar wind streams plasma and particles from the sun out into space.
 Though the wind is constant, its properties aren't.
 What causes this stream, and how does it affect the Earth?

 The sun's activity shifts over the course of its 11-year cycle, with sun spot numbers, radiation levels, and ejected material changing over time.
-These alterations affect the properties of the solar wind, including its magnetic field properties, velocity, temperature and density.
+These alterations affect the properties of the solar wind, including its magnetic field, velocity, temperature and density.
 The wind also differs based on where on the sun it comes from and how quickly that portion is rotating.

 At the coronal streamer belt around the equator, the solar wind travels more slowly, at around 200 miles (300 km) per second.
 Temperatures in the slow wind reach up to 2.9 million F (1.6 million C).

 The sun and its atmosphere are made up of plasma, a mix of positively and negatively charged particles at extremely high temperatures.
 But as the material leaves the sun, carried by solar wind, it becomes more gas-like.

 "As you go farther from the sun, the magnetic field strength drops faster than the pressure of the material does," Craig DeForest, a solar physicist at the Southwest Research Institute (SwRI) in Boulder, Colorado, said in a statement.
 "Eventually, the material starts to act more like a gas, and less like a magnetically structured plasma."

 As the wind travels off the sun, it carries charged particles and magnetic clouds.
 Emitted in all directions, some of the solar wind is constantly buffeting our planet, with interesting effects.